sebfault/architecure-kata-sandbox/ADRs/ADR_1.markdown

 ![Image of Context](https://github.com/sebfault/architecure-kata-sandbox/blob/master/ADRs/images/imageSource1.PNG)

 ## Decision
-This serverless architecture can use seperate lambda functions to poll and communicate to data from external APIs.
+This serverless architecture can use seperate lambda functions to poll and communicate data from external APIs.
-Multiple lambdas can be scheduled to be executed on a customized rate ( hit API endpoint x every y minutes).
+Multiple lambdas can be scheduled to execute on a customized rate (i.e: hit external API endpoint x every y minutes).

 If any new system is introduced, the system can simply add another lambda function.
 In terms of scaling, AWS lambda functions scales automatically if needed.